 Buck Farmer: Draft day felt great, I was really excited and ready to hear my name called out.
 I was ready to start my career, so on the second day I could feel that is was my day to go.
 I did know the Tigers were a potential suitor.
 My advisor was telling me at the time that they were one of the teams most interested in me.

 TigsTown: For those Tiger fans that don't know much about you, can you give us a brief scouting report on your game?

-TigsTown: Lastly, where is the signing process at right now?
-And, has there been any discussion where you'll be reporting?
+TigsTown: Lastly, where is the signing process at, and has there been any discussion where you'll be reporting?

-A special thanks goes out to Calvin Drummond for taking the time out of his day to answer our questions.
+A special thanks goes out to Buck Farmer for taking the time out of his day to answer our questions.